sameerbhilare/Spring-Data-JPA/README.md

 # Spring-Data-JPA
-All about Spring Data JPA
+All about JPA an Spring Data JPA